magicblock-labs/solana-gaming-resources/README.md

 <a href="https://docs.magicblock.gg"><img height="170x" src="https://i.imgur.com/mYinlU7.png" /></a>
 </div>
-This repository contains a list of resources for developing games on Solana.
-Explore the tools as well as example games and tutorials to get started!
+A curated list of resources to start developing games on Solana.
+Explore the tools as well as example games and tutorials to get started.

 ## Infrastructure & Technical Documentation